ministryofjustice/network-access-control-server/README.md

 1. To run the application locally, refer to the [Integration-Test](https://github.com/ministryofjustice/network-access-control-integration-tests) repository

+### Public Key Infrastructure (PKI) Configuration

+NACS does not support PKIs that require nonce to be configured.
+The CA certificates need to be installed on NACS and the OCSP endpoints need to be reachable.
+`use_nonce` has been disabled in NACS, and can not be conditionally set for new PKIs.
 ### Deployment

 The `deploy` command is wrapped in a Makefile.
 It calls `./scripts/deploy` which schedules a zero downtime phased [deployment](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/update-service.html) in ECS.